 Austin Magic Pistol

 In the 1950s, toy guns could be standard fare at stores and for excitable kids.
 So, manufacturers got creative to make theirs stand out.
 Enter the Austin Magic Pistol, a firearm featuring gas-powered combustion that actually used “magic crystals” better known as calcium carbide, which was, in fact, hazardous.

 All that’s not to mention the fact that when the crystals came into contact with water, they would send the plastic ball firing off 70 feet or more.
 Because of its dangerous nature, the gun ended up classified as an actual firearm in several states, which made it fall under more restrictive distribution.

 The M80!
 We called them cherry bombs back in the day and it’s hard to believe they were ever legal, as the bang they produced was nothing to joke about!
 Luckily all of us who played with them during long summers returned to school with all of our fingers in tact!
 So that’s a win!

 It was good fun to explode anything we could find!
 A tennis ball, a tail pipe, an old shoe!
 We would put m80s in old radios and watch it shred!

-The games in the links above are certain not the games taken away from us or banned from children.
-These were the treasured games.
-The ones we look back on and wish we still had or were still living in the days where we would sit around with our friends and play with toys rather than electronics.
+The toys in the links above are certain not the only ones taken away from us or banned from children, but these were the most treasured games.
+The ones we look back on and wish we still had or were still living in the days where we would sit around with our friends and play with actual toys rather than electronics.

 What dangerous toys did you have?
 And which ones from the list of “safe” toys did you have?
-Do you miss those days as much as I do?
-Share your feelings, memories and/or comments in the comment section below!
+Do you miss those days as much as we do?
+Share your feelings, memories and/or comments in the section below!